(place mouse over image for larger view)

 • Alloying gold to karat and color

-Kit of materials, full color handout and use of tools included.
+Kit of materials (including gold for practice), full color handout and use of tools included.

 Class policies for refunds, transfers and cancelations.

 Students should have taken 2 or more basic jewelry fabrication classes, like successful completion of Basic Jewelry 1 & 2 and Jewelry 3 & 4. or similar experience.
-Alternatively, taking Basic Jewelry 1 and two of the following weekend/daily classes would satisfy the prerequisite: Jewelry 2, 3 or 4.
+Alternatively, Basic Jewelry 1 and two more fabrication classes prerequisite, like Jewelry 2, 3 or 4, Stone Setting 1 or 2.
 Students should be comfortable with basic skills and have recent practice with soldering jewelry, sawing, filing, bezel setting and polishing.

 Location: Silvera Jewelry School, Berkeley, CA